-- management and other units of the Bank, with full discretion to invite any officer or employee to its meetings. - The Committee shall have adequate resources to enable it to effectively discharge its functions - c.
-Whenever appropriate, the Committee shall have access to independent experts to assist it in discharging its responsibilities, particularly in relation to proposed strategic transaction. - 9.2 General Responsibilities of the Risk Management Committee 94 - 9.2.1 Advise the Board on the Bank's current and future risk appetite levels and risk tolerance limits; - 9.2.2 It shall oversee the system of limits to discretionary authority that the board delegates to management, ensure that the system remains effective, that the limits are observed and that immediate corrective actions are taken whenever limits are breached; - 9.2.3 Oversee the state of risk culture of the Bank; and - 9.2.4 Require the Chief Risk Officer and the Bank's Risk Management Group to communicate formally and informally any material information relative to the discharge of its function to the Committee. - 9.3 Core Responsibilities of the Risk Management Committee: - 9.3.1 Oversee the risk management framework The Risk Management Committee shall oversee the enterprise risk management framework and ensure that there is periodic review of the effectiveness of the risk management systems and recovery plans.
-It shall ensure that corrective actions are promptly implemented to address risk management concerns. - 9.3.2 Identify and evaluate exposures the Risk Management Committee shall assess the profitability of each risk becoming reality and shall estimate its possible effect and cost.
-Priority areas of concern are those risks that are most likely to occur and are costly when they happen. - 9.3.3 Develop risk management strategies -the Risk Management Committee shall develop a formal written risk management program which shall contain and define the following: (a) common language or register of risks, (b) well defined risk management goals, objectives and oversight, (c) uniform strategies for managing and controlling the major risks. (d) designing and implementing risk management strategies, and (e) continuing assessments to improve risk strategies, processes and measures.
+- a.
+The Committee shall have the authority to investigate any matter within its duties and responsibilities under the law, rules, circulars, memorandum and/or this Charter, full access to and cooperation from management and other units of the Bank, with full discretion to invite any officer or employee to its meetings. - b.
+The Committee shall have adequate resources to enable it to effectively discharge its functions - c.
+Whenever appropriate, the Committee shall have access to independent experts to assist it in discharging its responsibilities, particularly in relation to proposed strategic transaction. - 9.2 General Responsibilities of the Risk Oversight Committee 99 - 9.2.1 Advise the Board on the Bank's current and future risk appetite levels and risk tolerance limits; - 9.2.2 It shall oversee the system of limits to discretionary authority that the board delegates to management, ensure that the system remains effective, that the limits are observed and that immediate corrective actions are taken whenever limits are breached; - 9.2.3 Oversee the state of risk culture of the Bank; and - 9.2.4 Require the Chief Risk Officer and the Bank's Risk Management Group to communicate formally and informally any material information relative to the discharge of its function to the Committee. - 9.3 Core Responsibilities of the Risk Management Committee: - 9.3.1 Oversee the risk management framework The Risk Oversight Committee shall oversee the enterprise risk management framework and ensure that there is periodic review of the effectiveness of the risk management systems